The CEO and founder of Wordtracker.com, Mike Minhdel is teaching. Learn from the best!

 Social Search takes social media to the next level.

-on Page 1 of Google Search results.
+If you are in someone's social circle, your public content may appear on Page 1 of Google Search results.
 Creating good, fresh content on your website and blog, is more important than ever.

 Here's what I'm talking about:

-ike "photography.com" and "wikipedia" at the top of the page.
+I do a search for "Photography".
+My results include authority sites like "photography.com" and "wikipedia" at the top of the page.
 It is followed by Google Maps Local 7 pack, then more authority sites and then my friends!
 These small sites that typically don't make it to Page 1 now show up under "Social Circle" followed by videos and blogs.

 The easiest way to take advantage of social search is to create a Google Profile and link all your social sites from that profile.
 Also, sharing information via Google Reader will fast track your social search results.